Skip to content

 Some states offer reciprocity agreements that allow a state’s HVAC license to be valid in other states.

-The Arkansas Department of Labor and Licensing’s State HVAC/R Board has no reciprocal licensing agreements with any other state licensing Boards for HVAC/R licensing at this time.
+The Arkansas Department of Labor and Licensing’s State HVAC/R Board has no reciprocal licensing agreements with any other state contractors licensing board for HVAC/R licensing at this time.

 How much is an HVAC license in Arkansas?